kevinolega/callcentertrainingtips/_posts/2016-11-13-complete-goals.md

 - Work from home.
 - Make money online.

-Without goals your direction isn't steady.
+Without goals, your direction isn't steady.

 So every year.
 I write down things that I want to happen.
 These are my long term goals.